 The company uses this information to lead you down the marketing and sales funnel.

 Since so many companies offer free ebooks online, it’s crucial to stand out.
 The major ‘selling’ point of ebooks, of course, is the value of the content they offer.
-How useful is the ebook to the target audience?
-Does it offer in-depth content that one can’t typically find in blogs?
+How useful is the ebook idea to the target audience?
+Does it offer in-depth content that one can’t typically find in blog posts?

 But it’s not just about what you say—it’s also about how you say it.
 And that’s why it’s also important for ebooks to have an attractive, reader-friendly design.

 We’ve searched the web for 25 free ebooks that offer both high-value content and good design.
 To create your own, just sign up for a free account on Piktochart and choose a template you can customize.
-No graphic design experience is needed to make professional-looking visuals.
+No graphic design experience is needed to make a great-looking ebook with effective visual storytelling.

 25 free ebooks to get inspired by